 Digital Media for the Purpose

 of Education and Engaging our Citizens.

 “We produce” means CTV is taking ownership of the programs being produced in the facility.
-We are moving away from the traditional public access model.
+CTV is moving away from the traditional public access model.

 The traditional public access model allowed for any community member to come into the facility, take courses, and create any kind of programming they wanted within the nonrestrictive policies.

 Don’t get me wrong, WE LOVE FREEDOM OF SPEECH!
 We also love CREATIVE PEOPLE MAKING CREATIVE PROGRAMMING!
-But, unfortunately due to drastic cuts in our funding (link here to NSCC meeting), we had to make difficult decisions.
+But, unfortunately due to drastic cuts in our funding, we had to make difficult decisions.